Statement on Student Rights and Responsibilities

 The owner of a private vehicle is prohibited from possession or storing a weapon in the vehicle while it is operated or parked on University property, including University parking areas, either on campus or at any off-campus facility owned, leased, or operated by the University.

-Exception as provided in WKU’s POLICY & PROCEDURE DOCUMENT NUMBER: 0.2020, Deadly Weapons / Destructive Devices Policy.
+Exception as provided in WKU Policy and Procedure Document 0.2020, Deadly Weapons / Destructive Devices Policy.

 Weapons may be defined as an object, instrument, device, or substance designed to inflict a wound, cause injury or incapacitate.
 Weapons may include, but are not limited to all firearms, pellet guns, stun guns, paintball guns, air guns, slingshots, martial arts devices, knives and clubs.